Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Introduction and summary

 Four-dimensional $\cN=2$ supersymmetric quantum field theories are notable for the richness of the techniques that have been brought to bear on solving for their supersymmetry-protected observables.
 These techniques have revealed the existence of many new non-lagrangian field theories as strongly coupled fixed points of RG flows or as decoupled factors upon tuning marginal couplings in known theories.
 Yet, despite the variety of techniques deployed, systematic results describing these fixed points are lacking.
 One way of approaching this problem, which we will explore here, is to try to classify the possible geometries that can appear on the moduli space of vacua of $\cN=2$ field theories.
 Finding a given such moduli space geometry does not imply that a corresponding $\cN=2$ QFT exists, but classifying all possible such geometries puts constraints on the possible QFTs that can exist.

 We will focus on the Coulomb branch (CB) of the moduli space since it is not lifted under supersymmetric deformations \cite{Seiberg:1994rs,Seiberg:1994aj}.
 The massless fields in the generic vacuum on the CB are free vector multiplets with ${\rm U}(1)^r$ gauge group.
-We approach the problem of classifying CBs in two steps:
+We approach the problem of classifying CBs in two steps: \begin{itemize} \item[1)] classify the possible physical scale-invariant CBs, \item[2)] classify their physical deformations by relevant parameters. \end{itemize}